Field Growth Playbook: Salesman Tracking for VPs

 The Blind Spots in Your Field Sales Operation

+If you manage outside sales, you’ve lived this.
+A rep says they were in the area.
+Another says the prospect wasn’t available.
+A third logs six visits but the notes tell you nothing useful.
+You’ve got activity data but not ground-truth truth.
 That gap kills performance.
-Missed appointments don’t just cost one call.
-They break momentum, delay follow-up, and leave territory coverage uneven.
+Missed appointments don’t just cost one call — they break momentum, delay follow-up, and leave territory coverage uneven.
 Bad routes waste selling hours.
 Weak activity logs make coaching guesswork.
-By the time you discover a problem, the week is already gone.
+By the time you discover a problem, the week is gone.

 What leaders usually miss

 Most managers think they have a rep problem when they have a visibility problem.
 If you can’t see route adherence, visit quality, stop duration, and follow-up behavior, you can’t separate skill issues from discipline issues.
+That matters because the fix is different.

 - A skill issue needs coaching, role-play, and better talk tracks.